Courchevel 1650 Resort Information

 Where can I find more information about Courchevel?

 If you’re looking for more information about resort including where to eat, what’s on during your stay and general hints and tips then try one of the following websites:

-Great blog written by Courchevel locals with insider tips and hints as well as regular snow reports.
+Great blog written by Three Valleys locals with insider tips and hints on where to ski, eat and drink, and lots more.

 A helpful site with regular event listings of what’s going on in resort, snow reports and more.

 The official site for Courchevel

 What shopping is available?

 - Pain D’Antan Bakery – Next door to the Boot Lab & the New Gen office is a lovely bakery.